vim-scripts/better-whitespace/README.md

 #Vim Whitespace Plugin

-This plugin causes all trailing whitespace and tab characters to be highlighted.
+This plugin causes all trailing whitespace characters (spaces and tabs) to be highlighted.
 Whitespace for the current line will not be highlighted while in insert mode.
 It is possible to disable current line highlighting while in other modes as well (see options below).
+A helper function `:StripWhitespace` is also provided to make whitespace cleaning painless.

 ##Installation
 There are a few ways you can go about installing this plugin: